Deploy Azure ACR to Azure AKS

 curl -LO https://raw.githubusercontent.com/harness/delegate-kubernetes-manifest/main/harness-delegate.yaml

-PUT_YOUR_MANAGER_ENDPOINTURL of your cluster.
+URL of your cluster.
 See the following table of Harness clusters and endpoints.
+PUT_YOUR_DELEGATE_TOKEN

 kubectl apply -f harness-delegate.yaml